Quantum Lazy Sampling and Game-Playing Proofs for Quantum Indifferentiability: Introduction

 Punctured oracles are quantum oracles measured after every adversarial query.
 An important lemma that we prove is a bound on the probability that any of these measurements succeeds.
-Our proof of this bound is general enough so that it can be applied with little changes to many different scenarios.
-Bound on the probability of any of the measurements in a punctured oracle succeeding, together with the O2H lemma for compressed oracles provides a bound on the distinguishing advantage between a regular compressed oracle and a punctured one.
+We provide two proofs, one making heavy use of the results from \cite{CFHL21}, and one that has a potential of being more general but is considerably more complicated\footnote{This second proof is presented in Appendix~\ref{sec:full-proof}.}.
+The bound on the probability of any of the measurements in a punctured oracle succeeding, together with the O2H lemma for compressed oracles provides a bound on the distinguishing advantage between a regular compressed oracle and a punctured one.
 In Lemma~9 in \cite{zhandry2018record} indistinguishability of a compressed oracle and a punctured compressed oracle is also proven.
 The method, however, is different from ours and much fewer details are shown.
 A crucial difference though is that there are two nontrivial technical claims left implicit.
 According to \cite{Zhandry-emails}, however, there is a proof that maintains the claimed bound.
 As that proof is not publicly available at this point, we state and prove our indistinguishability bound for punctured oracles with almost the same bound.
 As far as we can tell, our bounds seem tight.

 We go on to apply our quantum game-playing framework by proving quantum indifferentiability of the sponge construction~\cite{bertoni2007sponge} used in SHA3.
 More precisely, we show that the sponge construction is indifferentiable from a random oracle in case the internal function is a random function.
 We leave it as an interesting open question to extend our results to the setting of SHA3 which uses a permutation as internal function.
 A reader mostly interested in the main result of this paper can go directly to section~\ref{sec:q-indifferentiability}.
 In the introduction of that section we give a high level explanation of the main concepts used in the proof of quantum indifferentiability.